 Beaufort County Community College

 BCCC accepts Visa, Master Card, and Discover credit cards.

 Students must officially withdraw from class prior to the first class meeting to receive a full refund.
 Students must officially withdraw from class prior to the official 10% point to receive a 75% refund.
 Students who withdraw after the official 10% point will not receive a refund.

-Registration fees for self-supporting classes are non-refundable once the class begins (contact Justin Rose with any refund questions).
+Registration fees for self-supporting classes are non-refundable once the class begins (contact Penelope Radcliffe with any refund questions).